RandikaSilva/FlightMicroservice/README.md

 ## Dockerization (Optional)
 You can also run the microservice in a Docker container.
 Make sure you have Docker installed on your machine.
 1. Build the Docker image:
-`docker build -t flightmicroservice
+`docker build -t FlightMicroservice
 `
 2. Run the Docker container:
-`docker run -d -p 8080:80 --name flight-microservice-container flight-microservice `
+`docker run -d -p 8080:80 --FlightMicroservice:v1
+`
 The microservice will now be accessible at http://localhost:8080.